 After this, the website received a boost of 55% in their LCP, followed by a decrease in the 50% bounce rate.
 They used tools like the web.dev/measure, WebpageTest and PageSpeed Insights.

 It increased the consumption and engagement of content and hence increased their revenue.
 The LCP score went down from 3 seconds to 1.6 seconds after the optimization.

 Shopify– This case study analyzes the CWV scores of all Shopify themes by doing multiple tests in a day.
 The results are fascinating to read.

-Core Web Vital metrics' launch is indeed important to help website owners understand the user experience while browsing your website.
-These were some of the latest stats which could help you understand the necessity of CWV better and why you should implement it.
+Core Web Vital metrics' launch is essential to help website owners understand the user experience while browsing your website.
+These were some of the latest stats that could help you better understand the necessity of CWV and why you should implement it.